 How to improve your data quality from online research

 In this article, we’ll explore how to improve data quality in research online by busting bots, cracking down on cheaters, and stopping slackers from spoiling your data.
-And we’ll explain how Prolific prevent these bad actors from getting into our pool in the first place.

 Malicious participants fall roughly into four groups: bots, liars, cheats, and slackers.

-Unfortunately, bad-acting humans can prove trickier to detect…
+However, bad-acting humans can prove trickier to detect...

 How badly can this mess up your data?
 That depends on two things: